withastro/docs/src/pages/en/guides/cms/contentful.md

   </Fragment>
 </PackageManagerTabs>

-Next, create a new file called `contentful.ts` in a `src/lib` directory in your project.
+Next, create a new file called `contentful.ts` in `src/lib` directory in your project.

 ```ts title="src/lib/contentful.ts"
 import contentful from "contentful";